johnsiilver/pipelines/stagedpipe/README.md

 * If your data object uses the stack, remember the stack use is not visible in pprof memory traces
         * This can be a big gotcha if you get `OOM` messages and are expecting to see it in the graphs
 * Dialing up parallelism can make things slower if you are bound by disk (like talking to the filesystem or a database) or network IO limited
-        * This works best when doing things in memory or the database can horizontally scale to keep up with demand
+        * This works best when doing everything is in memory or the data store can horizontally scale to keep up with demand

 # Building an ETL Pipeline from Scratch